xan2622/PurrMoji-Emoji-Picker/README.md

 - 12 buttons to switch between emoji categories
 - Up to 3 rows of tabs for sub-categories (depending on the category)
 - An emoji preview with emoji name and unicode code
-- A contrast button to invert emoji colors (useful when viewing black emojis in dark mode)
+- A contrast button to invert emoji colors (useful when viewing black emojis with the Dark theme)
 - A color button to change emoji background color (located next to the "Size" controls)
 - An input field to directly set the emoji size and two - + buttons to decrease or increase emojis size
-- A 'Hotkeys' dialog to give information about the three available hotkeys
+- A 'Hotkeys' dialog to give information about available hotkeys and customize them
 - A 'Settings' dialog to configure which preferences are saved persistently across app restarts
 - "Add to favorites" button, a "Copy to clipboard" button, a "Clear" button in Recent / Favorites
-- Hotkeys: "Double-click" to copy emoji to clipboard, "Shift + Left Click" to add/remove emoji to/from favorites, "Ctrl + Wheel Up/Down" to increase/decrease emoji size in the grid, the "+" key to increase emoji size in the grid, the "-" key to decrease emoji size in the grid, "Page Up" to select the next package, "Page Down" to select the previous package, "T" to cycle through themes (Light > Medium > Dark)
 - Custom folder support: add your own PNG, SVG, or TTF icons and emojis alongside the bundled emoji packages
+- A Global Hotkey to instantly show/hide PurrMoji from anywhere using a customizable shortcut (default: Ctrl+Alt+X)
+- An Auto-Start option to automatically launch PurrMoji when the OS session starts (Windows, Linux, macOS)
+- An option to minimize PurrMoji to the system tray for background operation

 ## 💬 Feedback & Community